-For information regarding Financial Aid, please contact the financial aid office at 207-326-2683.
+For information regarding Financial Aid, please contact the Director of Financial Aid at 207-326-2682.

 When do you file a FAFSA?

 You may file your FAFSA as early as October 1 for the following academic year.
 Maine Maritime Academy may request additional information once the FAFSA is filed.
 Though graduate applications are processed on a rolling basis, we advise you to complete all necessary financial aid applications as soon as possible.